kubernetes-hy/kubernetes-hy.github.io/data/part-4/1-update-strategies-and-prometheus.md

   deployment.apps/flaky-update-dep configured
 ```

 Now the ReadinessProbe may pass for the first 20 seconds but soon enough every pod will break.
-Unfortunately *ReadinessProbe* cannot do anything about it, the deploy was successful but the application is buggy.
+Unfortunately *ReadinessProbe* cannot do anything about it, the deployment was successful but the application is buggy.

 ```console
 $ kubectl get po